 Doing Business in Greece

 While much of its economic activity is focused around Athens, the rest of the country offers opportunities as well.
-The largest industries in Greece are tourism, energy, food processing, agriculture and retail, with opportunities in rising industries such as manufacturing generic pharmaceuticals and medical tourism.
+Some of the most prominent industries in Greece include tourism, shipping, agriculture, textiles and mining.

 Business culture in Greece